Alamat (band): Artistry

 Alamat's music blends indigenous instruments such as kudyapi and kulintang with modern sounds.
 Their choreography is also influenced by traditional dances, such as the Maranao dance singkil that inspired "Maharani".

 The group's outfits typically blend modern fashion with traditional elements from the many cultures of the Philippines.

 The members have written and produced many of their songs, including their debut single "Kbye".
 Mo has said that the song was the result of a "random and unplanned" jam session.

+Public image

+In 2026, Alamat was ranked at number 89 on VMan SEAs "SEA 100" list, which consists of men who are influential in Southeast Asia.

 Other ventures

 Advocacy

 The music video for the Alamat song "ABKD" condemned colorism and discrimination against the Aeta people, one of the Philippines' Indigenous groups.
 The video starred the young Aeta actress Shella Mae Romualdo and featured Aeta dancers.
 In 2024, Alamat performed at the University of the Philippines' annual advocacy-focused fair.
 They performed on Tuesday and Saturday during the week-long fair, with advocacies on those days focusing on free education and Indigenous rights respectively.

 Jao has stated that Alamat aims to promote the Philippines' cultural diversity and multilingualism.
 They have also expressed support for the LGBTQ community.